 - If Batman continues interrogating mob mooks after getting the information he wants in the Batman Begins video game, they'll start pleading that they have families.

-- Knights of the Old Republic 2 has seemingly dozens of these, often just when you're talking nicely to them on the street.
+- Knights of the Old Republic II: The Sith Lords has seemingly dozens of these, often just when you're talking nicely to them on the street.
 Almost everyone you catch double-crossing you will try it as soon as you find out.
 This happens if you're good or evil.

-- Mafia: "You should have thought of them before."
+- Mafia: "You should have thought of you wife before."

 - Mass Effect 2 has rogue Spectre Tela Vasir take a hostage, a waitress named Mariana, in order to stop Shepard from killing her in the game's Lair of the Shadow Broker DLC.
-The hostage tries one of these, saying she has a son, but Vasir uses this as more reason for Shepard and the squad to drop their thermal clips.
+The hostage tries one of these, saying she has a son, but Vasir uses this as more reason for Shepard and the squad to drop their thermal clips, also delivering a Kick the Dog to Liara and possibly Shepard if s/he has the right background, about how it might scar the child for life.
 Shepard can either distract Vasir while Liara hits her from behind, non-fatally wound the hostage and hit Vasir or drop their thermal clips.
 Either way results in the hostage getting away relatively unscathed and one of the toughest fights in the game.

 - In general, playing a heavily-renegade Shepard will get you to hear this a lot.
 Immediately followed by "pew pew".